Super Champ Muay Thai: LWC Super Champ

-In mid-January of 2023, Super Champ was rebranded as LWC Super Champ (Lumpinee World Championship Super Champ).
+In mid-January 2023, Super Champ was rebranded as LWC Super Champ (Lumpinee World Championship Super Champ).
 The program also changed its location to the Lumpinee Boxing Stadium.
 Furthermore, LWC Super Champ featured a mix both three-round and five-round Muay Thai fights.

 LWC Super Champ also hosts weekly tournaments across different weight classes, including the four-man, one-night Ngern Chaiyo Muay Thai tournament and the Global House Grand Prix.
 On select events, main events have also been title fights for Lumpinee Stadium titles.

+On November 28, 2025 it was announced that LWC Super Champ would suspend broadcasts throughout December 2025.

+Lumpinee Super Champ

+After three months, Super Champ returned under the new name Lumpinee Super Champ (LSC) on March 10, 2026.

 Live broadcaster

 Super Champ broadcasts are aired live on Sunday nights at 7:00 p.m. on Channel 8.
 The events during the COVID-19 epidemic are performed in accordance with hygienic principles at The Bazaar Hotel in Chatuchak District.

 In October 10, 2021, as a result of COVID lockdowns in Bangkok, Super Champ temporarily moved its shows to Patong Stadium in Phuket.
 The show returned to The Bazaar Hotel in Bangkok in early 2022.